hemanthnhs/DotsAndBoxes/README.md

-#DOTS AND BOXES
+# DOTS AND BOXES

-Authors: Hemanth Sai Nimmala, Satya Sudheera Vytla

-The game is developed as a part of CS5610 - Web Development
+The game is developed as a part of CS5610 - Web Development Course

 ## Media Assets